-Thus Tables also have the task, among others, of converting numerical values in such a way that they correspond to our perceptions.
+Thus "Scaled" parameters and their Tables also have the task, among others, of converting numerical values in such a way that they correspond to our perceptions.
 With intervals, this is of course totally different than with the length of notes, rests or pitch; for this reason there are various different Tables, which can, of course, be edited.
-Tables are saved and opened with their corresponding Rooms.
+Edited Tables are saved and opened automatically when you save a Room.

 Note Detune: The Midi and audio notes can be tuned here.
 A value of +64 means a tuning up to the next-highest half step (for example G# instead of G).
-I have chosen +/-64 as the range (against the traditional cents standard), because it is functionally equivalent to the Midi pitch bend.
+I have chosen +/-64 as the range

+(against the traditional cents standard), because this range is functionally equivalent to the Midi pitch bend.
 The Modifier changes both Midi and audio pitches, so that also single notes from Midi tone generators can be detuned in a flexible way.
 Important for the scaling of the detuning of Midi sounds is simply that the value for the pitch bend range in the connected tone generator and that in "Extras menu> Global Audio Settings " match.

 Audio Pitch Range: Every audio note, unlike synthesizer or piano notes, runs a one-time, i.e. unrepeatable course in regards to volume and pitch.
 T2 can detect these tiny abnormalities down to a resolution of 1/100 of a second.
 With this data, which the Modifier gets with every audio note, it is in the position to balance out, stress or even invert the smallest pitch discrepancies.
-The percentage refers to the actual pitch discrepancy: 100% means "no change compared to the original note," -100% means a reverse discrepancy, 50% means half, and with 0%, you get notes without a pitch gradient, somewhat as if you were playing the piano.
+The percentage refers to the actual pitch discrepancy of the note as you played it: 100% means "no change compared to the original note," -100% means a reverse discrepancy, 50% means half, and with 0%, you get notes without a pitch gradient, somewhat as if you were playing the piano.

 0% here has the same effect as 100 % of Auto Tune in the Player.
+For "exaggerations" Modifier values up to 1000% are available ;-)

-This function also depends on the globally adjusted pitch bend range (Extras menu> Global Audio Settings) and it works with Midi as well as with audio notes.
+This function also depends on the globally adjusted pitch bend range

+(Extras menu> Global Audio Settings) and it works with Midi as well as with audio notes.